anderslisper/iot_firebase/README.md

-# iot_web
+# iot_firebase
-Web part to visualize and control iot when Firebase is used.
+Web part to visualize and control iot Including mailer alert on desired state updates and temp alerts.

+Read doc in template dir to get started